 Surveillance and Prevention monitors disease trends and develops and maintains a public health system in an effort to improve the City of Newark’s ability to address the health needs of residents and provide prevention and early intervention activities.

 The division includes six (6) units:

 The Division of Environmental Health provides comprehensive delivery of inspection services, investigations, and education programs to citizens and consumers in order to assure a healthful and protected environment.

-Health Planning incorporates three (3) units:
+Health Planning incorporates two (2) units:

-Residents should check on elderly neighbors, have fresh batteries in Carbon Monoxide (CO2)
+Residents should check on elderly neighbors, have fresh batteries in Carbon Monoxide (CO2) detectors